Code

 "zoo", "flextable", "checkdown")) Martin Schweinberger

-This tutorial introduces Sentiment Analysis (SA) in R — a powerful method for extracting information about emotion and opinion from natural language (Silge and Robinson 2017).
+This tutorial introduces Sentiment Analysis (SA) in R — a powerful method for extracting information about emotion and opinion from natural language (Silge, Robinson, and Robinson 2017).
 We’ll use modern R packages including sentimentr (Rinker 2021) and tidytext (Silge and Robinson 2016), along with the Word-Emotion Association Lexicon (Mohammad and Turney 2013).

 By the end of this tutorial, you will be able to: